syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 ### PDF export

-You can export the contents of PivotGrid to a PDF document for future archival, references, and analysis purposes.
+You can export the contents of the pivot grid to a PDF document for future archival, references, and analysis purposes.

 To achieve PDF export, the service URL and the file name are set as parameters.